Avian Influenza (Travel Information)

 - Learn more about it - Avian influenza, or 'bird flu', is a contagious disease of animals caused by viruses that normally infect only birds and less commonly, pigs and other mammals.
 It can spread rapidly between birds, especially in poultry farms or live bird markets where birds are kept close together.
 Humans are only rarely infected, and usually through close contact with live infected birds as influenza virus is shed in bird droppings, saliva and nasal secretions, spreading it to their feathers.

 - Check Travel Restrictions- There are currently no restrictions on travelling to affected areas.
-Restrictions would be highlighted on the specific destination pages of fitfortravel and on the foreign and commonwealth office website
+Restrictions would be highlighted on the specific destination pages of fitfortravel and on the Foreign, Commonwealth and Development Office website

 - Be prepared- Before you travel seek advice from your General Practitioner or Practice Nurse to ensure that any necessary vaccinations and antimalarial tablets (if required) can be arranged.
 Do this well in advance if possible (at least 4 weeks) as courses of vaccines may take time.
 There is no vaccine available at present to protect against avian influenza.
 This is also a good opportunity to discuss other travel health issues.